antoine77340/S3D_HowTo100M/README.md

 If you use this model, we would appreciate if you could cite [1] and [2] :).

-The official Tensorflow hub version of this model can be found here: https://tfhub.dev/deepmind/mil-nce/s3d/1
+The official Tensorflow hub version of this model can be found here: https://tfhub.dev/deepmind/mil-nce/s3d/1 with a colab on how to use it here: https://colab.research.google.com/github/tensorflow/hub/blob/master/examples/colab/text_to_video_retrieval_with_s3d_milnce.ipynb

 ## Getting the data